 Mayterm and summer session programs offer students up to 8 units of credit while studying abroad in the summer.
 All programs are faculty-led and provide students with an opportunity to learn, live, and engage with the culture around them while building community with their Mayterm cohort.

-Our Mayterm and summer programs for 2020 have been cancelled due to Covid-19.
+Our Mayterm and summer programs for 2020 were cancelled due to Covid-19.
 We will be updating our website at the beginning of the academic year with our list of programs for 2021.
+Please note that Mayterm and summer programs do not run every year.

 Semester in Social Entrepreneurship